tholemu/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 **All traffic between these networks will now be routed through auto-provisioned, self-healing and encrypted tunnels between the defined Customer Edges and the XC Regional Edges.**

 ..
 Note:: In this lab some objects are already created due to permission requirements in the XC Lab environment.
-You will still observe and walkthrough the configuration for referrence.
+You will still observe and walkthrough the configuration for reference.

 Global Virtual Network